johnviljoen/f16_sim_py/README.md

 These two files are selected in the Python main.py using the "stability_flag" which is 1 for unstable and 0 for stable.

 main.py calls the .so file using ctypes.CDLL.
 This allows access for individual functions in nlplant.so, two of which are called by main.py -> Nlplant and atmos.
-Nlplant is the main aforementioned one which generates the state derivates, and atmos is used for calculating the leading edge flap (lef) deflection, which is a function of a number of variables.
+Nlplant is the main aforementioned one which generates the state derivates, and atmos is used for calculating the leading edge flap (lef) deflection.